bxiao5050/HT-tools/README.md

 ## Overview

-The complete analytical GUI tools for fast **data processing**, **analysis** and **visualization** used in the group of MDI (Materials Discovery and Interfaces).
+The complete analytical GUI tools used for **data processing**, **analysis** and **visualization** in experimental material science

+in the group of MDI (Materials Discovery and Interfaces).
 Afterwards, all kinds of data including raw data, intermediate data and processed data could be saved/exported for further analysis.

 ## Tools that are included in this project:
 1. ### EDX measurement related tools